Jake Luton: Professional career

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

-Luton was selected by the Jacksonville Jaguars in the sixth round with the 189th overall pick in the 2020 NFL Draft.
+Luton was selected by the Jacksonville Jaguars in the sixth round with the 189th overall pick in the 2020 NFL draft.

-On November 2, 2020, it was announced that Luton would make his first career start in Week 9 against the Houston Texans due to starter Gardner Minshew being out with a thumb injury.
+On November 2, 2020, it was announced that Luton would make his first career start in Week 9 against the Houston Texans; starting quarterback Gardner Minshew was out with a thumb injury.
 He completed 26 of 38 passes for 304 yards with one touchdown and one interception, as well as a 13-yard rushing score, in the Jaguars' 27–25 loss.
-A day after the Texans game it was announced that Luton would fill in for Minshew again in Week 10 against the Green Bay Packers.
+A day after the Texans game, it was announced that Luton would fill in for Minshew again in Week 10 against the Green Bay Packers.
 He completed 18 of 35 passes for 169 yards with one touchdown and one interception in the Jaguars' 24–20 loss.
-Luton was named the starter again in Week 11 against the Pittsburgh Steelers.
-Luton had his worst performance yet against the Steelers, completing 16 of 37 passes for 151 yards with no touchdowns and four interceptions in the Jaguars' 27–3 loss.
-On November 25, 2020, the Jaguars announced they benched Luton for Mike Glennon due to his recent struggles.
+Luton was named the starter for the third consecutive game in Week 11 against the Pittsburgh Steelers.
+He had his worst performance yet against the Steelers, completing 16 of 37 passes for 151 yards with no touchdowns and four interceptions in the Jaguars' 27–3 loss.
+On November 25, the Jaguars announced they benched Luton for Mike Glennon due to his recent struggles.

 On August 31, 2021, Luton was waived as part of the final roster cuts.

 Seattle Seahawks

 On September 2, 2021, Luton signed with the Seattle Seahawks.
-He was waived on September 28, 2021, and re-signed to the practice squad.
-Luton was activated on October 10 following an injury to Russell Wilson.
-He was released and resigned to the practice squad after the Seahawks signed Jacob Eason on October 21.
-He was released on November 15.
+He was waived on September 28 and re-signed to the practice squad.
+Luton was activated on October 10 following an injury to starting quarterback Russell Wilson.
+He was released and resigned to the practice squad after the Seahawks signed quarterback Jacob Eason on October 21.
+He was again released on November 15.